neffercarrillo/security-plus/notes/README.md

 ### Avoiding Social Engineering

 - social engineering. attackers trick individuals into bypassing an orgs security procedures.
-- situational awareness. mindfulg of surroundings and the potential consequences of one's actions.
+- situational awareness. mindful of surroundings and the potential consequences of one's actions.
 - shoulder surfing. peek. attackers take a look.
 - eavesdropping. attacker tries to listen in.
 - piggybacking/tailgating.
-- dumspter diving
+- dumpster diving
 - operational security (opsec)

 ### Policy and Handbooks

 - policy. system of rules that guide decisions and actions.
-- handbook. comprehensive guide w/ detailed information on procedures, guidelies, etc.
+- handbook. comprehensive guide w/ detailed information on procedures, guidelines, etc.

 ### Remote and Hybrid Work Environments